EgoAleSum/pycon2018-labs/python-vsts/readme.md

 1. Select "Preview Features", and then change the dropdown to show features "for this account".

 1. Change the YAML Builds option to *On*.
-Save the settings, and confirm the change.
+Confirm the change and close the settings panel.

 ## Part B: Import an existing project